 - taught a woman to find greater mobility and less pain after a shoulder injury.

-- taught a woman to find greater stability and mobility as she prepares for a hip replacement; she recently avoided a fall and is finding ways to move with less pain.
+- taught a woman to find greater stability and mobility as she recovers from a hip replacement; she recently avoided a fall and is finding ways to move with less pain.

 I have a deep personal interest in learning to age well, to feel well enough to continue doing what I love and to keep learning and growing.